Everyone loves Glock.

 It would go on to become a favorite for those needing a reliable, micro-sized .380 ACP.

 Pocket pistols aren’t my favorite concealed carry firearms, but I understand why the need exists.
-It’s a need the Glock G42 fills very well.
+The Glock G42 fills this need very well.

-Unlike a number of other pocket-sized .380 ACPs, the Glock featured competent sights, a decent striker-fired trigger, and the brand reliability we all know and love.
+Unlike a number of other pocket-sized .380 ACPs, the Glock features competent sights, a decent striker-fired trigger, and the brand reliability we all know and love.

 Like most pocket .380s, the G42 has some snap, some kick, and some general unpleasantness, but it’s not special in that regard.